pbrisson85/runReportsOnPrem/README.md

   #### look into calcing the % species group in baseReport because it was being done in the two level report but a different way.
 I left the file for reference.

-  ### Making progress... get detail on the base report has an issue when in a three level report. converting this over to be used by 2 level and three level was the last thing I did and when testing again on the three level i am not getting any data from the query. the test was specifically on detail in so_by week.
-Once this is fixed and tested then convert the last routine in the two level report to use the shared version.
-At that point I can start creating new reports.

   - priority is to build out the Joe B report. current plan is to have a seperate APP that creates data to filter on (a list of items that he is responsible for) and to add a where clause to all queries that is optional to be WHERE IN this table.

-  - Fix data: size on COD should be Mkt or Scrod but is listed as any
   - In freeze/Brand/Size customer drilldown on fresh subtotal.
 Then item drilldown on MADI00.
 The FG inven is on the total but not on the lines.
   - Sales order detail net sales price is wrong on the walmart case items.